 • Krishnan et al (2023)5 presented subgroup analyses of the efficacy and safety results from the MonumenTAL-1 study phases 1/2 in patients who received TALVEY at the recommended phase 2 doses (RP2Ds) of 0.4 mg/kg SC QW and 0.8 mg/kg SC Q2W, including those who were naïve or exposed to TCR therapy.
 At a median follow-up of 18.4 months for the 0.4 mg/kg SC QW extramedullary disease (EMD) subgroup, the ORR was 48.5%.
 At a median follow-up of 12.1 months for the 0.8 mg/kg SC Q2W EMD subgroup, the ORR was 43.2%.

-• Searle et al (2024)7 presented the updated safety and efficacy results of TALVEY in combination with pomalidomide from the MonumenTAL-2 study.
+• Searle et al (2024)7 presented the updated efficacy and safety results of TALVEY in combination with pomalidomide from the MonumenTAL-2 study.
 Following step-up dosing, patients received TALVEY + pomalidomide daily at a median follow-up of 16.8 months (range, 1.2-25.1).
 A total of 14.3% of patients had EMD, which was defined as the presence of ≥1 extramedullary plasmacytoma.

-• RedirecTT-1 (MMY1003) is an ongoing, open-label, phase 1b/2 study evaluating the safety and efficacy of TALVEY and TECVAYLI in patients with RRMM.8-10 Janssen does not recommend the use of TALVEY or TECVAYLI in a manner that is inconsistent with the approved labeling.
+• RedirecTT-1 (MMY1003) is an ongoing, open-label, phase 1b/2 study evaluating the safety and efficacy of TALVEY and TECVAYLI® (teclistamab-cqyv) in patients with RRMM.8-11

-• Other relevant literature has been identified in addition to the data summarized above.11
+• Other relevant literature has been identified in addition to the data summarized above.13

 PRODUCT LABELING